MahmudulHasanArif14/mobile-browser-console/README.md

 ## Usage

 ### To use in a mobile browser
 You will have to import the file for any webpage you visit, each time you visit and want to use this tool.
-(Note: this is not guaranteed to work on all sites, devices, or browsers.)
+(Note: this process may be blocked on certain websites, devices, or browsers.)

 To run the file, follow these quick 5 steps: